 We started delving deep into 'Frozen Kingdom'.
 This ranged from understanding what the continental drift was, and the beginning of continents millions of years ago, to exploring the similarities and differences between Antarctica and the Arctic, and eventually we completed our topic by looking into the brave expeditions of Ernest Shackleton and the melting ice rates of the 21st century.
 Our topic's outcome was a replica of a frozen kingdom using Design and Technology skills.
 The 3D designs were very moving and presented a very harrowing truth faced by many animals of the Arctic.

 The first term back to school has been interesting.
 Children have very quickly got to grips with the Year 6 expectations and are eager to progress their learning every day.
 After all, every day counts.

 Our mathematicians in Year 6 started off the term by developing a confident understanding of 'Number and Place Value.'
-We started off with concrete representations (lego) and then developed our fluency.
+We started off with concrete representations (dienes) and then developed our fluency.
 These are some of the things we have developed.
-Place value of numbers up to 10 million and comparing numbers using symbols (< > =) .
-Interpret what needs to be done when solving multi-step problems.
-Children recognise when to move on to the next task so they are making good progress throughout the lesson.
+Place value of numbers up to 10 million and comparing numbers using symbols (< > =).
+We can interpret what needs to be done when solving multi-step problems.
+Children have recognised when to move on to the next task so they are making good progress throughout the lesson.
 There are many opportunities made available in the classroom so that children can apply their knowledge through reasoning and mastery.
-This is probably many children's favourite lessons as we sing our 'Reasoning Song'.
+This is probably many children's favourite lesson as we sing our 'Reasoning Song'.
 After all, 'We Are, We Are, Rapid Reasoners,' aren't we Year 6?